georgebarwood/RustWeb/README.md

 This should start rustweb server, listening on port 3000.

 You should then be able to browse to http://localhost:3000/Menu

+From there are links to a Manual, Execute SQL, a list of Schemas and other links.

 Security
 ========